Skip to main content

 – At this point, we are investigating either a single nucleus or two nuclei.
 The scientific consensus states that the inner crust is composed of a crystalline lattice of nuclei immersed in a superfluid.
 In the future, it might be crucial to access and probe larger volumes containing more nuclei to limit finite-size effects.
 This capability would be valuable for accurately modeling interactions with vortices, essential for understanding glitches — sudden spin-ups of neutron stars.
 Another topic sensitive to finite-size effects is the so-called pasta phase, a region in neutron stars where spherical nuclei may deform into geometric structures like lines and sheets.
 These shapes resemble various types of Italian pasta, hence the name.

-The preprint of the DYNASTy team paper (currently under review) is available here.
-The authors encourage you to watch one of the simulations on Prof. Wlazłowski’s channel.
+The DYNASTy team paper was published in Physical Review X. The authors encourage you to watch one of the simulations on Prof. Wlazłowski’s channel.
 This work was financially supported by the (Polish) National Science Center Grants No. 2021/40/C/ST2/00072, 2021/43/B/ST2/01191, and 2022/45/B/ST2/00358.

 Author: Kamil Mucha, Cyfronet